sillsdev/ArtOfReading/README.md

 This repository is a starting point for making your own image collections that work with SIL software (e.g. Bloom & WeSay).
+It includes:

+* a sample collection with a multilingual index
+* a windows batch file that
+    * converts all images to highly compressed png's
+    * embeds intellectual property information in each image
+    * optionally watermarks each image
+    * optionally adds a prefix to each image file
+* an installer setup

-The following instructions are for  people working in Windows.
+The following instructions are for people working in Windows, but could be readily adapted for Linux.

+# 1) Clone this repository into your own github account.

+(Click the grean 'clone' button)

-# Setting up programs on you machine
+# 2) Set up programs on you machine

 ## ExifTool